 For the period from December 11, 2019, the date that the registration statement was declared effective by the SEC, to December 31, 2021, we used all of the net proceeds from our initial public offering for investment in business operations, research and development, and for general corporate purpose.
 There is no material change in the use of proceeds as described in the registration statement.
-None of the net proceeds from the initial public offering or officers or their associates, persons owning 10% or more of our equity securities or our affiliates.
+None of the net proceeds from the initial public offering were paid, directly or indirectly, to any of our directors or officers or their associates, persons owning 10% or more of our equity securities or our affiliates.